Deveo/emojione-png-sprites/README.md

         bower install -S emojione-png-sprite-sass=<url>

 Then you need to configure your build pipeline to include the spritesheets into your app distribution, e. g. move to the `public/` folder.

+## Serving from a free CDN

+[RawGit.com](http://rawgit.com/) is a free CDN for GitHub-hosted files powered by [StackPath.com](https://www.stackpath.com/).

+Here's how you can use it.

+1. Open latest commit in this GitHub repo in order to fix the version (very important!).
+2. Open the spritesheet that you need from the `dist/` folder.
+3. Click `Raw` to open the file directly.
+4. Copy the URL.
+5. Paste the URL into the top field on [RawGit.com](http://rawgit.com/).
+6. Copy the resulting URL from the bottom-left field.
+That's your permanent CDN URL!

+Note that RawGit is very reliable, but it provides no guarantees and should not be used for applications that demand 100% uptime.